dominiksaul/HEIG-VD-cld-workshop/notes/5_deploy_chatapp.md

 # The build of the pod will fail, the secret needs to be still added
 # command to specify the source secret
 oc patch bc/chat-app -p '{"spec":{"source":{"sourceSecret":{"name":"github-deploy-key"}}}}'

+# TODO patch variables to use the postgresql and keycloak

 # command to trigger a new build
 oc start-build chat-app